-As a result of the pervasive lack of quantitative stock assessment information, rockfish regulations in Southcentral Alaska have been designed to discourage targeting of rockfish yet allow for retention of incidental harvest.
+As a result of the pervasive lack of quantitative stock assessment information, rockfish regulations in Southcentral Alaska have been designed to discourage targeting of rockfish yet allow and mandate retention of incidental harvest.
 Bag limits are reduced for demersal and slope species because of their lower natural mortality rates.
 The bag limit in Cook Inlet was five rockfish daily, only one of which could be a non-pelagic species (DSR or slope species).
 The bag limit in Prince William Sound during the period May 1-September 15 was four rockfish, no more than two of which could be a non-pelagic species.
 During the period September 16-April 30, the bag limit was eight rockfish, of which no more than two could be non-pelagic species.
 During both periods, the first two non-pelagic rockfish caught were required to be retained.
 The bag limit in the North Gulf Coast area was four rockfish daily, including no more than one non-pelagic rockfish.
 The bag limit in the Kodiak and Alaska Peninsula areas was five rockfish, no more than two of which could be non-pelagic species, and no more than one of the non-pelagic species could be a yelloweye.

-Directed fisheries for DSR and black rockfish occurred in Southeast in 2011.
-Effort in the directed black rockfish fishery was minimal with only 3 vessels participating.
-The directed DSR fishery in 2011 in outside waters was opened in SSEO only for a total harvest of 21.7 mt.
-There was also a directed DSR fishery in internal waters in 2011 (SSEI and NSEI); the total harvest in SSEI and NSEI combined was 21.9 mt.
+Directed fisheries for DSR and black rockfish occurred in Southeast in 2012.
+Effort in the directed black rockfish fishery was moderate with six vessels participating.
+In the black rockfish fishery, 4.2 mt were harvested in 2012.
+The directed DSR fishery in 2012 in outside waters was opened in EYKT, CSEO, and SSEO for a total harvest of 103.7 mt.
+There was also a directed DSR fishery in internal waters in 2012 (SSEI and NSEI); the total harvest in SSEI and NSEI combined was 4.6 mt.

-The total amount of rockfish (all species) taken as bycatch in all commercial fisheries conducted east of 140° W Longitude in 2011 in state and federal water was 409 mt.
-DSR bycatch made in conjunction with the IFQ halibut fishery in outside as well as internal waters contributed 91 mt toward this total.
+The total amount of rockfish (all species) taken as bycatch in all commercial fisheries conducted east of $140^{0}$ W Longitude in 2012 in state and federal water was 540 mt.
+DSR bycatch made in conjunction with the IFQ halibut fishery in outside as well as internal waters contributed 128 mt toward this total.

-In the Central Region, total rockfish harvest in 2011 was 84 mt.
-The 2011 Cook Inlet Area directed rockfish fishery opened July 1 and closed December 31 with a harvest of 20 mt of pelagic shelf rockfish.
-Total rockfish harvest in the Cook Inlet Area including bycatch to longline, pot and jig fisheries was 30.1 mt.
-Total rockfish harvest for the PWS Area bycatch-only fishery was 53.9 mt.
-This included a 3.4 mt incidental catch of demersal and slope rockfish from the walleye pollock trawl fishery and a 48.9 mt incidental harvest of demersal and slope rockfish primarily from the sablefish, Pacific cod, and halibut longline fisheries.
+In the Central Region, total rockfish harvest in 2012 was 73 mt.
+The 2012 Cook Inlet Area directed rockfish fishery opened July 1 and closed December 31 with a harvest of 5.8 mt of pelagic shelf rockfish.
+Total rockfish harvest in the Cook Inlet Area including bycatch to longline, pot and jig fisheries was 21.3 mt.
+Total rockfish harvest for the PWS Area bycatch-only fishery was 51.5 mt from jig, trawl, and longline fisheries.
+This included an 8.2 mt incidental catch of rockfish from the walleye pollock trawl fishery and a 41.4 mt incidental harvest of demersal and slope rockfish primarily from the sablefish, Pacific cod, and halibut longline fisheries.

-Estimates of sport harvest are obtained by three methods - the Statewide Harvest Survey (SWHS), charter vessel logbooks, and, in major ports, creel survey dockside sampling.
+Estimates of sport harvest are obtained through the Statewide Harvest Survey (SWHS) and through charter vessel logbooks (guided sector only).
 Harvest reporting areas for these programs are different than commercial reporting areas making direct comparisons difficult.
 Additionally, species-specific data are available only from creel surveys.